 The Organization adopted a Simplified Employee Pension Plan ("SEP") for all employees as of January 1, 1993, and as modified December 8, 1999.
 Contributions to the SEP begin after one year of qualifying employment if the employee is twenty-one years of age or older.
-Contributions were calculated at a rate of 6% base salary for 2015 and 2014.
-Contributions to the plan or to alternative employee-elected payment options amounted to \$24,151 and \$27,765 for the years ended December 31, 2015 and 2014, respectively.
+Contributions were calculated at a rate of 6% of base salary for 2016 and 2015.
+Contributions to the SEP or to alternative employee-elected payment options amounted to \$20,595 and \$24,151 for the years ended December 31, 2016 and 2015, respectively.